-How can installing a massive, oversized timber frame structure be a fun
+How can installing a MASSIVE, oversized timber frame structure be a picnic?

 than modern conventional timber frame structures or ancient time-proven architectural timber frame structures.